hmahdavifar/gtp-controller/README.rst

 8. on pgw VM run pgw.py. it's job is to make network topology on mininet, bring up ovs bridges and configure gtp tunnel port.

-connecting clien's
+connecting clients
 -----------------------------------------
-after the steps you.ve done so far. you have make network infrastructure bost control and data plane. now you need to program data plane to connect client's. for this we use app.py.
+after the steps you.ve done so far. you have make network infrastructure both control and data plane. now you need to program data plane to connect client's. for this we use app.py.

-when you run this it's read all the configuration you provided. then it's connect to odl controller to get the epc topology. if it finds sgw and pgw in network topology it first make spanning tree of network topology based on link's utilizations to connecting clinets from SGW to out network from shortest PGW which another mininet host with '10.0.0.6' ip resemble it. until it is running it monitor network topology and maintain a STP with link utilization consideration. after this initialization, it stop to get clinet name you like to make epc bearer for. when it get what it need. program the flows on sgw and pgw from odl and make default epc bearer flow for that client.
+when you run this it's read all the configuration you provided. then it's connect to odl controller to get the epc topology. if it finds sgw and pgw in network topology it first make spanning tree of network topology based on link's utilizations to connecting clients from SGW to out network from shortest PGW which another mininet host with '10.0.0.6' ip resemble it. until it is running it monitor network topology and maintain a STP with link utilization consideration. after this initialization, it stop to get client name you like to make epc bearer for. when it get what it need. program the flows on sgw and pgw from odl and make default epc bearer flow for that client.